OpenStackweb/openinfrasummitasia2024/src/pages/content-pages/travel-information.md

 * Both Day 1 and Day 2 will begin with Keynotes and is followed by a lunch break.
 * Lunch is NOT provided onsite.
 Each attendee will be given a meal voucher they can use at a nearby location.

+  * Find a list of places Meal Coupons will work [here](https://2024.openinfraasia.org/meal-coupons/).
 * A coffee and snack break will be provided in the afternoon.

 #### \_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_